 Dogs – Add 1/4 tsp to each pound of food.

 Fish – Aquarium fish benefit from chlorophyll, usually obtained through seaweed and algae.
 It may also be used to ‘gut load’ (bio-encapsulate) live foods.
 In supplement form, a pinch for each pound of food is plenty.
-We use seaweed, algae and chlorophyll extract in our line of Bottom Bites natural fish food.

 Birds – Whole food sources are usually recommended for birds.
 Use extreme caution when administering chlorophyll in supplement form or from high level sources such as Spirulina or Chlorella.
 Nervous reactions may occur and some species are more sensitive than others.
 Further research as it applies to your species is highly recommended.